fatiando/2023-kegs/README.md

 ## About the speaker

 Santiago Soler is an Argentinean Physicist and PhD in Geophysics.
-His research is mainly around potential fields, focused on the development of new methodologies for processing and modelling gravity and magnetic fields.
+His research is centered on the application of potential fields to geophysical problems, and mainly focused on the development of new methodologies for processing and modelling gravity and magnetic fields.
-Examples of these are the forward modelling of tesseroids (spherical prisms) with variable density, and the gradient-boosted equivalent sources, that allow to interpolate, grid and upward continue very large datasets of harmonic fields.
+Examples of these are the forward modelling of tesseroids (spherical prisms) with variable density, and the gradient-boosted equivalent sources technique, that allows interpolating gridding and upward continuing very large datasets of gravity and magnetic fields.
 In parallel to his research, he is committed to contribute to open-source scientific software and open science initiatives.
 He is one of the core developers of the Fatiando a Terra project: a collection